-Built in 1938 as a cooperative effort between the City of Stillwater and Oklahoma State University, Stillwater Fire Station 2 is located at the corner of University Avenue and Knoblock Street and is owned by Oklahoma State University.
+Built as a cooperative effort between the City of Stillwater and Oklahoma State University in 1938, Stillwater Fire Station 2 is located at the corner of University Avenue and Knoblock Street and is owned by Oklahoma State University.
 It is on the National Registry of Historic Buildings.

 Station 2 is generally responsible for fire calls primarily in the center part of the city from Sangre Road to eastern city limits, south of McElroy Avenue to State Highway 51 (6th Avenue).

-The City of Stillwater’s 2030 Plan states there is projected commercial growth along Country Club north to Lakeview and along Lakeview east to Western.
+The City of Stillwater’s C3 Plan: Comprehensive Plan 2030 states there is projected commercial growth along Country Club north to Lakeview and along Lakeview east to Western.
 Because of Station 2’s current design and location, the department cannot meet these response time requirements.

 Oklahoma State University has offered to work with the City of Stillwater to find a location that will support positive response time improvement on the west side of the community and will support future growth to the west.